Ingan121/ModernActiveDesktop/docs/README.md

     * 96
     * Arc-Dark
     * Blur (beta)
+* Visualizer improvements
+    * Added a lyrics viewer!
+Click View -> Lyrics to open it
+    * Several options are now accessible in the menu bar
+    * Added an option to change the size of the album art
+    * Added an option to change how the window title is displayed
+    * Support displaying the visualization as a background
+    * Added an option to ignore the wallpaper margins in the fullscreen or background mode
+    * Will use the accent color as a bar color in 'Follow color scheme' mode if the current theme supports accent colors (Aero and Blur)
+    * Fixed the difference scale being affected by the window height
 * Added a preset system for Wallpaper Engine
     * Click the 'Preset edit mode' in the Wallpaper Engine properties panel to learn more
 * Improved the configuration saving mechanism